-C-10: Long Term Sick Leave
+C- 10: Long Term Sick Leave

-An employee who has become seriously injured or has contracted a serious illness and who has expended all of his / her sick leave is eligible and may request long term sick leave.
+An employee who has become seriously injured or has contracted a serious illness and who has expended all of his/her sick leave is eligible and may request long term sick leave.
 In order to be eligible for this long-term illness provision, employees must be employed with Princeton, Princeton Township, or Princeton Borough for a minimum of one (1) year to qualify.
-The employee must exhaust the leave time (sick, vacation, personal and compensatory) that they have on the books up to twenty two (22).
-An unpaid leave is not permitted to cover the twenty two (22) day requirement unless the employee has exhausted all benefit time.
+The employee must exhaust the leave time (sick, vacation, personal and compensatory) that they have on the books up to forty-four (44) days.
+An unpaid leave is not permitted to cover the forty-four (44) day requirement unless the employee has exhausted all benefit time.
 Princeton shall then cover the employee at 100% salary for the ensuing six (6) months at which time long term sick leave would terminate.

-Members of the collective bargaining unit that do not have enough days to cover the first 22 day requirement may accept sick leave donation as outlined below.
+Members of the collective bargaining unit that do not have enough days to cover the first forty-four (44) day requirement may accept sick leave donation as outlined below.